rachj14/project-one/README.md

 Kaggle WHO - A report using large datasets from different countries about life expectancy.

 ##### Copyright
-A. Czynszak, R. Jing, C. Lara, X. Li © 2024.
+A. Czynszak, R. Jiang, C. Lara, X. Li © 2024.
 All Rights Reserved.